YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUPIP Error: This error indicates that an argumentless MUPIP RUNDOWN failed for database ffff and could not safely remove the shared memory with ID dddd from the system.

-Action: Refer to accompanying for more detail on why the argumentless MUPIP RUNDOWN failed.
+Action: Refer to accompanying messages for more detail on why the argumentless MUPIP RUNDOWN failed.

 ------------------------
 MUFILRNDWNSUC